fabian-hiller/plant-shop/README.md

 ## Setup the plant-shop API:

 1. Navigate into the directory where the plant-shop files are stored.
-Then run the following command to install all the dependencies:
+Then run the following command in your terminal to install all the dependencies:
    ```bash
    npm install